ChristianSi/lytspel/README.md

   nor'easter› from «wair'ever, wairso'ever, north'eester» ‹wherever, wheresoever, northeaster›).

-Inner capitalization instead of stress marker:
+Inner capitalization instead of a stress marker:

 * Various Scottish and Irish names start with ‹Mc› or ‹Mac› /m@k/ followed by a capitalized and stressed second syllable.
 Lytspel recommends writing